-On March 2, 2015 we acquired Platinum and the transaction was accounted under the acquisition method of accounting in accordance with FASB ASC Topic Business Combinations.
-Total consideration paid was allocated among acquired assets and assumed liabilities based on their fair values.
-In connection with the acquisition of Platinum, we recognized identifiable finite lived intangible assets of \$75.2 million, which are being amortized over their estimated useful lives from the date of acquisition, identifiable indefinite lived intangible assets of \$8.4 million, and certain other adjustments to the fair values of the assets acquired, liabilities assumed and shareholders' equity of Platinum at March 2, 2015.
+In accordance with FASB ASC Topic Business Combinations, we allocated the total consideration paid for TMR among acquired assets and assumed liabilities based on their fair values.
+We recognized identifiable finite lived intangible assets of \$11.2 million, which will be amortized over a weighted average period of 10.5 years, identifiable indefinite lived intangible assets of \$6.8 million, and certain other adjustments to the fair values of the assets acquired, liabilities assumed and shareholders' equity of TMR at March 22, 2019, based on foreign exchange rates on March 22, 2019.

-In addition, we recognized goodwill of \$191.7 million primarily attributable to Platinum's workforce and synergies expected to result upon the integration of Platinum into our operations.
-Goodwill resulting from the acquisition of Platinum will not be amortized but instead will be tested for impairment at least annually, as outlined below (more frequently if certain indicators are present).
+In addition, we recognized goodwill of \$13.1 million, based on foreign exchange rates on March 22, 2019, attributable to the excess of the purchase price over the fair value of the net assets of TMR.
+Goodwill resulting from the acquisition of TMR will not be amortized but instead will be tested for impairment at least annually, as outlined below (more frequently if certain indicators are present).
 Goodwill is assigned to the applicable reporting unit of the acquired entities giving rise to the goodwill and other intangible assets.